open-xchange/appsuite-middleware/documentation/docu/components/updatetasks.md

 ## Checking for pending, blocked or stale schemas

 To check for pending, blocked or stale schemas, the ``checkdatabase`` command-line interface is supposed to be used.
-As mentioned in previous section that tool lists all database schemas that either need an update, are currently blocked by a running update or are considered as stale (updating for more than 24 hours).
+As mentioned in previous section, this tool lists all database schemas that either need an update, are currently blocked by a running update or are considered as stale (updating for more than 24 hours).

 ### Parameters